Post-Construction BMP Inspector

 - Learn about available tools for successful inspection and maintenance program implementation and evaluation.

+INTENDED AUDIENCE.
 The target audience for this course includes design engineers, stormwater managers, public works staff, commercial landscapers and homeowner associations.
 In addition, current partnerships with communities have identified the need for consistent evaluation of these practices, and there exist many opportunities to connect trained students with summer internships and future employment.